maxmagidin/UCLA_course_planner_langchain/README.md

 domain logic, but replaces the eight-process `uagents` message pipeline with one typed, checkpointed LangGraph workflow.

+The idea for refactoring this project came as LangGraph is very good at orchestration, and can be used with any LLM, off of the ASI platform.
+Docker is also used to make sure that it can run platform-agnostic, so fellow Bruins can use it without being forced onto the ASI platform

+The `langchain-migration` branch is an active rework and continuation of that project.
+Its orchestration was rewritten with LangChain and LangGraph, and this version was taken off the ASI:One/Agentverse platform.
+Development is now building on top of the migrated workflow.
+It runs directly as a local web app, HTTP API, CLI, or Python library.
+The old ASI:One adapter remains in the repository only as a compatibility reference; it is not the deployed runtime.

 ## Project history

 This project began as the ASI:One hackathon-winning